 You don’t have to be Jewish to love potato latkes!
 And these delicious babies are different.
-These latkes are free of gluten, grain, dairy, sugar and nightshades?
-Yay!
-The original European recipe used white potato (a nightshade) and matzo meal (wheat grain with gluten).
+These latkes are free of gluten, grain, dairy, sugar and nightshades!
+Hooray!
+The old-world recipe used white potato (a nightshade) and matzo meal (wheat grain with gluten).
 Instead this Paleo-adapted version uses sweet potato and almond meal.
 EASY!
 Top your latkes with my Instant Cranberry Applesauce and dairy-free Coconut Sour Cream, recipes below!
 Yum Yum!
 Latke’s aren’t only Jewish – they’re popular all over Eastern Europe.
 It’s quick to fry latkes on the stovetop, however you can also bake them.
 According to Harvard School of Public Health, fried foods carry added risk of diabetes, heart disease, clogged arteries, Alzheimer’s, joint inflammation, strokes, and higher levels of free radicals.
 That’s why I prefer baked latkes, which are equally delicious and easier because you don’t have to stand over a hot stove.
 Just put them in the oven, flip after 20 minutes and let them cook by themselves.
 Fry or bake? – You can choose for yourself.

 If you have any leftovers, freeze them up to 3 months in a resealable bag with parchment paper between the pancakes.
 Defrost and reheat them for a delicious meal in minutes.
 A food processor with grating disk is helpful but not required.
 Makes about 20 pancakes.
 Serves 4-6 persons.